Replicating objects created with server-side encryption (SSE) using KMS keys

 Granting additional permissions for the IAM role

-To replicate objects that are encrypted at rest under AWS Key Management Service (AWS KMS), grant the following additional permissions to the IAM role you specify in the replication configuration.
-You grant these permissions by updating the permission policy associated with the IAM role.
-Objects created with server-side encryption using customer-provided (SSE-C) encryption keys are not replicated.
+To replicate objects that are encrypted at rest by using SSE-S3, SSE-KMS, or DSSE-KMS, grant the following additional permissions to the AWS Identity and Access Management (IAM) role that you specify in the replication configuration.
+You grant these permissions by updating the permissions policy that's associated with the IAM role.

 -